Assessment of English and Mathematics

 Do I still need GCSE grade C/Level 4 or equivalent in Mathematics and English Language?

 Yes.
-The tests do not replace the GCSE grade C/Level 4 equivalence entry requirement.
+The assessment does not replace the GCSE grade C/4 equivalence entry requirement.